eea/clms-api-docs/source/download.md

 ```

-The important bits here are in the parameters passed to the `@search` endpoint where we are requesting to include the `UID` and the `dataset_full_format` of each DataSet.
-If we don't request the `UID` we will only obtain the `@id` of each datasets which corresponds to its URL, and then we would have to do an additional request to that URL to get the `UID` of the DataSet.
+The important bits here are in the parameters passed to the `@search` endpoint where the user is requesting to include the `UID` and the `dataset_full_format` of each DataSet.
+If the user doesn't request the `UID` he will only obtain the `@id` of each datasets which corresponds to its address, and then he would have to do an additional request to that address to get the `UID` of the DataSet.

 And the results will be similar to the following: